 Corporate ridesharing takes this notion of a road trip and places it in a workplace setting.
 As such, sharing a ride to work with someone can take the stress out of being in peak hour traffic, and bring some enjoyment to an otherwise tedious activity.

 By showing up to work less stressed, and with a guaranteed parking spot, employees are likely to feel more satisfied in the office and be more productive with work.

 One of the biggest impacts carpooling has is to the reduction of carbon emissions as a result of fewer cars on the road.
 For a single person to carpool only two times a week, they would be reducing their carbon footprint by 2.6 tonnes a year.

-And not only will the introduction of a ridesharing program reduce carbon footprint, the reduction of cars on the road will have a greater impact on motorists in general.
+And not only will the introduction of a ridesharing program reduce carbon footprint, but the reduction of cars on the road will also have a greater impact on motorists in general.
 Even if we see a 6% reduction of cars on the road, it would be the same amount as during school holidays - and we all know how enjoyable it is to drive during that time.

 This is great news for the business, particularly in regards to hitting its sustainability targets.
 However, it’s also great news for staff attraction and retention.
 Research has shown job seekers want to work for responsible businesses, particularly amongst the younger generations.